mohilnagpal/Predicting-Amazon-Customer-Sentiments-and-Model-Analysis/README.md

 The data are composed of a row of sentences.
 In order to reduce the complexity, the words common in english language such as “a”, “and”, “the” have been cleaned.

 With all this done, data vectors(Here:114969) produced with the help of BOW models are ready to be trained and tested.
 But before extracting these features from the dataset pre-processing and visualization is performed on the dataset.
 In the provided dataset all the customers have given a score between 1 to 5 to each of the product 1 being the lowest and 5 being the highest.
-For better classification the score of 3 is removed due to its neutral nature and score of 4,5 and 1,2 are mapped as 1,0 respectively.
+For better classification the score of 3 is discarded due to its neutral nature and score of 4,5 and 1,2 are mapped as 1,0 respectively.

 The dataset is split in the ratio of 7:3.
 67% of the extracted data is the training data and 33% of the extracted data is the test data.